stackticio/documentation/docs/vision.md

 # 🚀 Introduction to Stacktic

+---

+> **Note**
+> This guide does **not** represent the full set of capabilities or guidelines for each service.
+> Detailed information is generated directly within the **application stack repository**, which contains the complete, up-to-date reference.
+> The purpose of this guide is to **explain key concepts** and provide **examples** of our framework, automation, and solutions.
+> For comprehensive details on every feature and service, please refer to the **stack documentation**.

+___

 **Stacktic** is a new concept in full-stack management - a logic framework that understands and automates relationships across your entire technology stack.

----

 ## ❗ The Problem